 In-state resident benefits

 In addition to federal tax benefits, some states may offer their residents additional incentives for selecting their home state’s plan, such as a state income tax deduction or credit for investing.
-The value of a state tax benefit may vary from state to state and is applicable to both the direct-sold and the advisor-sold plans sponsored by any given state.
+The value of a state tax benefit may vary from state to state and is applicable to both the direct-sold and the financial professional-sold plans sponsored by any given state.
 Certain states also may offer matching grant programs or scholarships, but these incentives may be limited or unavailable for residents at specific income levels.

 When evaluating a particular state’s plan, you should weigh any potential tax advantages with other features, such as quality of investment options and plan fees, in order to make an informed decision.
 You may discover that your state plan offers attractive tax benefits, but has higher fees than another state’s plan.
-It is important to work with your financial advisor to select the best plan for your particular situation.
+It is important to work with your financial professional to select the best plan for your particular situation.

 While most plans offer a choice of portfolios to select from, some plans offer a wider range of investments than others.
-When evaluating a plan’s investment line up, look for strategies that are most closely aligned with your needs and goals.
+When evaluating a plan’s investment lineup, look for strategies that are most closely aligned with your needs and goals.
 For example, if you are uncomfortable selecting your own investments, consider an age-based portfolio, where account assets are automatically invested based on the age of your child.
-Again, consult with your financial advisor for help choosing the investment option that is most appropriate for your college-savings goals.
+Again, consult with your financial professional for help choosing the investment option that is most appropriate for your college-savings goals.

-Typically 529 college savings plan portfolios provide a documented history of performance, as well as performance history of the portfolio’s underlying investments.
+Typically, 529 college savings plan portfolios provide a documented history of performance, as well as performance history of the portfolio’s underlying investments.
 Remember, past performance is not indicative of future results and does not guarantee investment returns.
 In addition to performance, be sure to consider the background and experience of investment managers, as well as the consistency of their track record.